Smart AC Control: Sensibo vs tado°

 Integration options are a bit lacking for both products, each supporting Amazon Echo, Google Home, and IFTTT only (tado° does offer HomeKit support for it's thermostat products via a bridge, but it's not available for the Smart AC Control).
 For the simple purpose of these devices though, those would likely be sufficient for many people, with IFTTT providing some cross-device trigger options if required.

-Both devices are available direct from the respective maker's online stores.
+Both devices are available direct from the respective maker's online stores or through Amazon.

 If you have any questions, drop me a comment below and I'll be happy to answer.